 Let’s discuss making your own font and typography.

 To make your own font you don’t truly have to be an expert typograph but having some knowledge could help.

-The world of typography is freaking huge and that’s not a surprised, writing has existed for a long time and it’s obvious that there would be a domain of expertise being built around it.
+The world of typography is freaking huge and that’s not a surprise, writing has existed for a long time and it’s obvious that there would be a domain of expertise being built around it.

 If someone claims they “know” typography it’s probably just that they have a vague idea of some concepts.
 You must be a graphic designer or someone who has a background in this field to be versed in the art of typography.
 I’m not one of those.